thinkshout/thinkshout/_team/jules-dickey.md

 last_name: Dickey
 position: Software Engineer
 leadin: |
   Jules began her career in web development on the design side of the process.
-She became a software engineer out of a desire to better understand the limitations and possibilities in programming.
+She became a software engineer out of a desire to better understand the limitations and possibilities of programming.
 social:
   github:
   twitter: